Advantages of Visiting Machu Picchu in the Rainy Season

 Rainy season is also considered the slow season in the Cusco region.
 Less people are visiting Cusco and Machu Picchu than other times of year, so there will be less crowds at many of the most popular sites in the area, especially Machu Picchu.

-For the majority of the time I was there on both days, it wasn't very crowded and there weren't massive tour groups everywhere.
-As I was leaving, more tour groups were arriving though, so going earlier in the day, there will be less guided tour groups from Cusco.
+For the majority of the time I was at the Historic Sanctuary at Machu Picchu, on both days I was fortunate to visit, it wasn't very crowded and there weren't massive tour groups everywhere.
+As I was leaving, more tour groups were arriving though, so going earlier in the day, there will be less guided tour groups that have brought people in from Cusco.

 More availability

-For me, to be able to go during rainy season, I was able to book tickets as late as the day before I wanted to go.
-I wouldn't bank on this always being the case, but there was still plenty of availability for the various circuits the day before going when I went in February.
+RAINY SEASON: For me, to be able to go during rainy season, I was able to book tickets as late as the day before I wanted to go.
+I wouldn't bank on this always being the case, but there was still plenty of availability for the various circuits the day before going when I went in late February and early March.

 More affordable accommodations